mbarker84/css-irl-eleventy/src/posts/toggling-css-custom-properties-with-radio-buttons.md

 }
 ```

 Additionally, we can assign a custom property of `--clip` a value for our clip path.
 That means that every time we change the `--clip` value, both the prefixed property value _and_ the regular property value will be updated.
-(I&rsquo;ve written about this in a previous article, [7 Uses For Custom Properties](/7-uses-for-css-custom-properties/).)
+(I’ve written about this in a previous article, [7 Uses For Custom Properties](/7-uses-for-css-custom-properties/).)

-We&rsquo;ll give it an initial value corresponding to our first radio button option, using the `--circle` custom property:
+We’ll give it an initial value corresponding to our first radio button option, using the `--circle` custom property:

 ```css
 .clipped-element {